gaehlerm/SoftwareEngineering/README.md

 ## Custom file format

 Similar to the CSV file you can also define your own file format for other things than only numbers.
 You can define your own file with structured data.
 You can even define your own programming language like structured text within your custom file format.
-You can do pretty much anything in your like.
+You can do pretty much anything you like.
 You are a free person.
 Just don’t expect to be paid for such a waste of time.
 If you want to be a serious software engineer you have to gain value for the customer.
 You have to use json or write a library for a normal programming language.
 There’s no reason to define custom file formats.

 # 30. Setting up a project